lparisot/spring-devops/src/main/ansible/README.md

 If you have some slowness problem with the artifactory instance, uncomment the ec2_instance_type: "t2.small" line in master.yml file.

 As we can see in dev file, we have devops-jenkins01 which is a jenkins server and devops-artifactory01 which is an artifactory server.
+On application side, we have devops-mysql01 which is a mysql server and devops-webserver01 which contains the application.

 * master.yml will create all AWS part (instances, security groups, ...).
 * jenkins.yml will populate the jenkins server